 Susan Kare is a pioneer of graphic design for digital interfaces.
 Since 1983 she has designed thousands of icons for the world’s leading computer companies.
-For sure you live with them on the internet every day.
-Her successful career starts at Apple during the 80’s.
-Using a minimalist pixel grid, Kare build extremely accurate mosaic shapes, also called “pixel art”.Among the icons he has created are the first Macintosh bin as well as other symbols – the clock, the bomb, the happy Mac – which although they are part of past time are still memorable for their ingenuity and style, and most importantly, because they still keep their communicative function ALIVE.
+Surely you live with them on the Internet every day.
+Her successful career began at Apple during the 1980s.
+Using a minimalist pixel grid, Kare builds extremely precise mosaic shapes, also called “pixel art.”
+Among the icons he has created are the first container of the Macintosh, as well as other symbols: the clock, the bomb, the happy Mac, which although they are part of the past, are still memorable for their ingenuity and style, and most importantly, because they keep their communicative function ALIVE.

 Simplification, organization and synthesis of elements are qualities that are always present in his four decades of career.
 Perhaps the secret to why Susan Kare’s designs work is that the power of metaphor has always been harnessed to create simple, human, and intuitive interfaces for computers, mobile phones, and other multimedia operating systems.
 Projects in which clarity, simplicity and utility are the main objectives.
 When Kare takes on a new project, she asks questions like: Which images are literal and which can benefit from a metaphor?
 How will they work together?
 What existing symbols can serve or are universally accepted?
 How can you avoid weird juxtapositions of phone icons on a traditional mobile phone or headset?